High-Performance 3D Printers

 No matter which option they choose, the conclusion is the same: the cost of 3D printing is too high.
 This means custom 3D-printed products are expensive — far too expensive to go mainstream.

-Mass-produced earbuds, for example, retail for around $160.
-Custom 3D-printed earbuds, in contrast, can cost $500.
-Mass-produced shoe insoles can retail for less than $10, while custom ones can cost as much as $100.
+Mass-produced earbuds, for example, retail for around $129.
+Custom 3D-printed earbuds, in contrast, can cost more than $500.
+Mass-produced shoe insoles can retail for less than ten dollars, while custom ones can cost as much as $100.

-The bottom line: while there’s a demand for products that are custom-made, most are only available to wealthier customers.
+Bottom line: While there’s demand for products that are custom-made, most are only available to wealthier customers.

 Mass production helps to reduce the cost of products for consumers.
 But taking a “one size fits all” approach for many products isn’t ideal.